-The No.2 Lesson I learned from 2011 – To always trust my instincts.
+The No.2 Lesson I learned in 2011 – To always trust my instincts.

-Always Trust Your Instincts is No.3 on the 12 Ways You Can Kick Start The New You In 2012
+Always Trust Your Instincts is No.3 on the 12 Ways You Can Kick Start The New You.

 Last year I was faced with a decision whether I should or should not.
-My instinct was shouting NO NO NO. I have a pretty good instinct and in the past it has helped guide me in the right direction.
+My instinct was shouting NO!
+I have a pretty good instinct and in the past it has helped guide me in the right direction.

 When we are faced with serious life decisions we often have to consider how it will affect other people in our lives.
 Some decisions are far easier to make than others.